 Until now, there haven’t been any good 3D printing alternatives to producing these small parts due to a lack of technology with the ability to get the resolution and accuracy needed in parts of this size.
 Manufacturing small products is easier and more cost-effective as new 3D printing technology delivers high resolution and accuracy.

 3D Printing and Prototyping

 Due to the high cost of producing small parts, companies were often skipping the prototyping step.
 Skipping prototyping creates a higher risk when production is initiated.
 Prototyping is a key step that allows time to refine the design, fix mistakes, and optimize the product for manufacturing.
 The tooling process for microscopic, detailed parts is expensive.
 Without prototyping, companies may need to rework or scrap the mold if a change is needed.
 With better micro 3D printing technology, prototyping is again possible when producing parts for small products.

 The Cost of 3D Printing vs. Molding

 Additionally, micro 3D printing can be a cost-effective method for producing small parts as well.
-For larger parts, the point at which injection molding and other traditional manufacturing methods becomes cheaper than 3D printing is fairly low (Figure 1).
-With small, high precision parts, the high cost of tooling compared to the low cost of material vastly changes this math (Figure 2).
-When it comes to producing small parts, it becomes much more cost effective to manufacture the final products using 3D printing.
+For larger parts, the point at which injection molding and other traditional manufacturing methods become cheaper than 3D printing is fairly low (Figure 1).
+With small, high-precision parts, the high cost of tooling compared to the low cost of material vastly changes this math (Figure 2).
+When it comes to producing small parts, it becomes much more cost-effective to manufacture the final products using 3D printing.